smithlabcode/ribotricer/docs/cmd-manual.rst

---genomeDir            Directory to write index files to --genomeSAindexNbases  min(14, log2(GenomeLength)/2 - 1), this **must** be scaled down for small genomes --genomeFastaFiles     Path to reference fasta --sjdbGTFfile          Path to GTf file
+--genomeDir            Directory to write index files to --genomeSAindexNbases  min(14, log2(GenomeLength)/2 - 1), this **must** be scaled down for small genomes --genomeFastaFiles     Path to reference fasta --sjdbGTFfile          Path to GTF file

 Mapping